ynput/ayon-documentation/website/docs/addon_maya_ornatrix_artist.md

 Users can either create ```Ornatrix Cache``` instance by their own or load ornatrix rig which automatically creates the instance after launching the Publisher UI.

-The cache family would export Ornatrix Alembic(.abc) which includes the Ornatrix data into the publish folder.
+The cache family exports Ornatrix Alembic (.abc) which includes the Ornatrix data into the publish folder.

 ### Loading
 ```Ornatrix Rig```supports to load Ornatrix alembic (.abc) and Ornatrix alembic to Hair Guide Node (.abc).